RJMillerLab/ibench/README.md

 ### Contact ###

 * Patricia Arocena - Lead Data Architect at the University of Toronto Database Group
+* Boris Glavic - Professor at the Illinois Institute of Technology DBGroup
 * Renée J. Miller - Professor at the University of Toronto Database Group